 - Block off / Block on

 Fuel consumed = Fuel at block off (current flight) - Fuel at block on (current flight)

 - Fuel uplift (by invoices and additional methods to take into account tankering)

 - Block hour and average consumption on route per aircraft type

 Fuel consumed = Block hours * average fuel burn

-Smaller operators can be considered “Tier 2” and can use simplified methods for computation: ICAO will provide the CERT CORSIA’s CO2 Estimation and Reporting Tool for this purpose (same idea as the Small Emitter’s Tool).
+Smaller operators are considered “Tier 2” and, as such, can use simplified methods.
+ICAO will provide the CORSIA’s CO2 Estimation and Reporting Tool, CERT, for this purpose (same idea as the Small Emitter’s Tool).

 Tier 2 is authorized for airlines < 500,000 Tons emissions (reporting scope) for 2019 and 2020 and authorized for airlines < 50,000 Tons emissions (offsetting scope) after 2021.

 The CERT tool can also be used by:

 - Tier 1 airlines when they have missing data (provided that the missing data represents less than 5%)